Ana Toma

 Ana Toma (9 October 1912 – January 1991) was a Romanian communist and politician who served on the Central Committee of the Romanian Communist Party (PCR) and was first deputy secretary of the Ministry of Foreign Affairs of Romania.
-One of the most feared and cunning members of the communist apparatus, she was married to Securitate General Gheorghe Pintilie; the two exerted an immense influence on the PCR leader, Gheorghe Gheorghiu-Dej.
+She was married to Securitate General Gheorghe Pintilie and the two exerted influence on the PCR leader, Gheorghe Gheorghiu-Dej.
 She was sometimes referred to as Anuța to distinguish her from Ana Pauker, herself also known as "comrade Ana."

 Early life

 Toma was born as Ana Grossmann to Jewish bourgeois parents on 9 October 1912 in Botoșani, Kingdom of Romania.
-Due to her Jewish ancestry she was interned during World War II, but survived the war.
+Due to her Jewish ancestry Toma was interned during World War II, but survived the war.

 Romanian Communist Party

 Toma was an underground communist activist before the outbreak of World War II, and joined as a member of the Romanian Communist Party (PCR) in 1932.
-After the war, she was an agent of the NKVD (the interior ministry and secret police).
+After the war, she was an agent of the People's Commissariat for Internal Affairs (NKVD, the interior ministry and secret police).
 She also became a highly visible asset of the PCR's agitprop section, where she worked under the propagandist Leonte Răutu.

-During the trial of communist activist Remus Koffler in April 1954, who had been caught up in the downfall of politician Lucrețiu Pătrășcanu, Toma served as a witness.
+During the trial of communist activist Remus Koffler in April 1954, who had been caught up in the downfall of communist politician Lucrețiu Pătrășcanu, Toma served as a witness.

 When her close friend Ana Pauker became secretary-general of the Ministry of Foreign Affairs of Romania in November 1947, Toma was appointed as first deputy and as Pauker's personal administrative secretary.
 Toma was directly involved in helping Pauker's father Herș Rabinsohn to embark on a Jewish migrant ship bound for Mandatory Palestine, which was kept secret from others in the Communist party leadership.
 She accompanied Pauker on trips to Moscow, and also travelled to Peiping (now known as Beijing) in 1958 to attend the opening ceremony of the Romanian Economic Exhibition in the People's Republic of China.

 Toma was deputy minister until 1965, surviving the political purge of Pauker over her views on agricultural collectivisation and her political "right deviation."

 In 1965, Toma was reassigned to manage the National Union of Workers' Cooperatives (UCECOM).
 She also served on the Central Committee of the PCR.